SeekStorm/SeekStorm/README.md

 ## Roadmap

 The Rust port is not yet feature complete.
-The following features are currently ported.
+The following features are currently ported or added.

 **Porting**
 * ✅ Delete document